Eric R. Olson

 State v.
 Peters (Douglas County Court)

-Represented defendant in criminal trial in Douglas County Court in Colorado.
+Trial counsel for defendant in Douglas County Court in Colorado.
 Defendant charged with seven criminal counts.
 Successfully extracted favorable plea deal and sentencing recommendation during trial.

 Citadel Equity Fund, Ltd. v.
 Aquila Inc. (U.S. Court of Appeals for the Second Circuit)